QuickScopeTech/GodotSDK/README.md

 ### Metadata

-Metadata allows you to store key value strings with an event.
-This is useful to provide more context around what triggered the event.
+Metadata allows you to store extra context for the event as key value pairs.
 We recommend trying to keep metadata limited to only the most important information relating to the event being triggered.
-For example, if the event is about a player picking up the item, relevant metadata might be the item being picked up and its rarity.
-As metadata is limited to strings only, we can store the quantity and value of the item picked up in Metrics.
+For example, if the event is about a player picking up an item, relevant metadata might be the item name, rarity, quantity and price.

-### Metrics

-Metrics allow you to store key value numbers with an event.
-Similar to metadata, this allows you to give even more actionable context to an event.
-For our item being picked up example, we could store the numeric quantity and value of the item.
+The SDK will automatically determine which metadata is numeric and what can be used as a metric when saving the event in QuickScope.
+If you know ahead of time that you need specific context to be a metric, ensure its cast to either an int or a float.
+By default anything else will be cast to a string and attached as traditional metadata.

 ### Examples